 - Allow the mixture to simmer for at least 20 minutes to 45 minutes

-- Remove the mixture from heat and strain before pouring into a jar
+- Remove the mixture from heat and strain before pouring into a mason jar

 Drinking tea gives you benefits on a short and long term basis.
 Herbal tea can help you get rid of a cold soon and still stay healthy in the long run.

-Before you decide to replace any medications with herbal teas, consult your doctor.
+Before you decide to replace any medications with herbal remedies, consult your doctor.
 Herbal teas come in various flavors that have multiple benefits that make you a happier and healthier individual.

 Drinking tea is a cool way of relaxing and enjoying the simple things in life.
-You can go for rosehip tea, classic chamomile, and echinacea tea, or any other flavors you love.
+You can go for rosehip tea, mountain rose, classic chamomile, and echinacea tea, fruit tea, or any other flavors you love.
+Pair them with your favorite tea accessories to add charm to your tea time routine.
 You might even come across the samples with multiple flavors that you can try.
 You can brew them hot or ice cold depending on the preference.